hlw-um/DMAC/README.md

 # DMAC
 DMAC:  A Distributional Perspective on Multi-agent Cooperation with Deep Reinforcement Learning

-This repository is based on the PRMARL (https://github.com/oxwhirl/pymarl).
-For the installation instructions, pls refer to PRMARL.
+This repository is based on the PyMARL (https://github.com/oxwhirl/pymarl).
+For the installation instructions, pls refer to PyMARL.

 The codes related to DMAC are,